 Partnerships that Support Confident Use and Management of Point-of-Use Drinking Water Units in Flint

-• Establish a Knowledge Inspired Decisions for School Drinking Water (KIDS for Drinking Water) taskforce involving Flint Community Schools staff and students that will develop actionable steps that result in understanding and knowledge retention about the quality of drinking water processed through point-of-use filter systems compared to bottled water.
+- Establish a Community Knowledge Inspired Decisions for School (Community KIDS) taskforce involving Flint Community Schools staff and students that will develop actionable steps that result in understanding and knowledge retention about the quality of drinking water processed through point-of-use filter systems compared to bottled water.

 Nancy G. Love, U-M Department of Civil and Environmental Engineering